-To date, our operations and employees have not been materially impacted by recent developments; thereby allowing our customers continued access and utilization of our strategic terminal network.
+To date, our operations and employees have not been materially impacted by the COVID-19 pandemic, including the recent rise in caseload in the majority of the country; thereby allowing our customers continued access and utilization of our strategic terminal network.
 We continue to employ all safety processes and procedures in the normal course.
 We provide an essential service across our markets, which has been recognized in most relevant regulatory guidance regarding COVID-19.
 Further, we have not experienced any material instance of our customers failing to meet their contractual commitments to us as a result of these recent developments.
-There are still too many variables and uncertainties regarding COVID-19 - including the ultimate geographic spread of the virus, the duration and severity of the outbreak and the extent of travel restrictions and business closures - to reasonably predict the potential impact of COVID-19 on our business and operations going forward.
-Even after the COVID-19 pandemic has subsided, we may experience materially adverse impacts to our business due to the global economic recession that is likely to result from the measures taken to combat the virus.
+There continue to be too many variables and uncertainties regarding COVID-19 - including the continued spread of the virus, the duration and severity of the outbreak and the extent of travel restrictions and business closures, and medical advancements in treating and vaccinating against the disease - to reasonably predict the potential longer-term impact of COVID-19 on our business and operations.
+Even after the COVID-19 pandemic has subsided, we may experience adverse impacts to our business due to the global economic recession that could result from the measures taken to combat the virus.
 We continue to monitor the situation, have actively implemented policies and practices to address the situation and actively protect our employees, and may adjust our current policies and practices as more information and guidance become available.